 Under the Selkirk Land Claims Agreement of 1997, Selkirk own the mineral and surface rights, however the agreement specifically grandfathers the mineral and other rights held by Minto.

 In 1997, Minto and the SFN signed a Co-operation Agreement which, among other things, granted the SFN a net smelter return royalty on all production from the Minto Mine.
 The Co-operation Agreement was amended 12 years later, in 2009.

 Minto is committed to building and maintaining a strong, productive and respectful relationship with the SFN.
 This is to ensure that both the SFN and Pembridge Resources are able to continue sharing the benefits of the Minto Mine for many years to come, and that the operations are conducted to a high environmental standard.
 Minto engages in various initiatives with the local communities of the mine, most notably that of the Selkirk First Nation (SFN), based in nearby Pelly Crossing.

 Many members of the Pelly Crossing community have worked either for the Minto mine, or for many of the external services contracted by the mine.
 Minto will continue to actively encourage employment of the SFN at the mine as it goes through its next phase of growth.

-The Group will comply with the QCA Code, as published by the Quoted Companies Alliance, to the extent they consider appropriate in light of the Group’s size, stage of development and resources.
+The Company will comply with the QCA Code, as published by the Quoted Companies Alliance, to the extent they consider appropriate in light of the Company’s size, stage of development and resources.

-The Group is currently a small company with a modest resource base.
-The Group has a clear mandate to optimise the allocation of limited resources to support its development plans.
-As such, the Group strives to maintain a balance between conservation of limited resources and maintaining robust corporate governance practices.
-As the Group evolves, the Board is committed to enhancing the Group’s corporate governance policies and practices deemed appropriate for the size and maturity of the organisation.
+The Company is currently a small company with a modest resource base.
+The Company has a clear mandate to optimise the allocation of limited resources to support its development plans.
+As such, the Company strives to maintain a balance between conservation of limited resources and maintaining robust corporate governance practices.
+As the Company evolves, the Board is committed to enhancing the Company’s corporate governance policies and practices deemed appropriate for the size and maturity of the organisation.